FlutterFlow/flutterflow-documentation/docs/resources/projects/libraries.md

 <p></p>

 :::info

-You can only select a library if you have been added as a collaborator in that library project.
-To use a library, you must have one of these roles in the library project: Owner, Manager, Editor, or Read-Only.
+- You can only select a library if you have at least read access on the library project.
+- For a library project to show in the drop down, you must be added as a collaborator on the project and the library project must have a published version.
+- You can import publicly accessible libraries by specifying the project ID in the text field when adding a library dependency.
+- By default, the latest published version of the library is imported, but you can choose to depend on an earlier version if needed.
+- You can also import the `current` version of the library to use the latest state of the library on the main branch - however, this is not recommended.
+- You must have a paid plan to import a library.

 :::